How to Get Over-the-Counter Antibiotics Without Going to a Doctor?

 • Feeling faint or loss of consciousness

-How to get antibiotics without seeing a doctor?
+How do you get antibiotics without seeing a doctor?

-Topical antibiotics may be available over the counter, but when looking for oral antibiotics, such as amoxicillin, azithromycin, doxycycline or many others without seeing a doctor, your options are no longer limited.
-You can get antibiotics without seeing a doctor in person by consulting our doctor at Your Doctors Online, who will be able to prescribe the best antibiotics according to your condition.
-During an online consultation, our doctor will take a detailed history in order to diagnose your infection and determine the best treatment.
-If antibiotics are prescribed, your prescription will be sent to the pharmacy of your choice.
+Topical antibiotics may be available over the counter.
+Still, when looking for oral antibiotics, such as Amoxicillin, azithromycin, doxycycline, or many others, you have various options without seeing a doctor.
+You can also get antibiotics without seeing a doctor by consulting an online doctor who can prescribe the best antibiotics according to your condition.
+During an online consultation, our doctor will take a detailed history to diagnose your infection and determine the best treatment.
+We will deliver your prescription to the pharmacy of your choice if the doctor recommends antibiotics.

-Yes, taking Tylenol along with amoxicillin is considered safe as they don’t have any interaction.
+Yes, taking Tylenol and Amoxicillin is safe as they don’t interact.

 What is the closest over-the-counter drug to antibiotics?